nseuf/NixieTubeClock/README.md

 # NixieTubeClock
-A GPS-powered precision desk clock that uses nixie tubes
+NixieTubeClock is a GPS-based desk clock that is precise up to 10ms, and uses nixie tubes to display the time.